silentorb/imp_cpp/README.md

 * Implicit
 * Imps

-"simple is simplied simplied, and imp is simplied simple"
+"simple is simplified simplified, and imp is simplified simple"

 Imp is a humble language, which means: